Jenis313/rate_mv_project_5/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
 This is a simple web app which allows users to rate their favourite movie.
 As it is created as a learning project it may have some issues and vulnerabilities.
+It is not complete yet so I haven't hosted it anywhere but I have explained about it here in <a href = "https://www.youtube.com/watch?v=lde87KQPVd4">this</a> video.
 ## 🏁 Getting Started <a name = "getting_started"></a>
 To run this project on your machine
 - git clone https://github.com/Jenis313/rate_mv_project_5.git